cybergeek1943/t4json/README.md

 &emsp;
 ###### _T4Json._ ```json_string(path='', indent=None, sort_keys=None, only_ascii=None, separators=None)```
 Returns a json formatted string.
-This string can then... for example be saved to a file.
+This string can then… for example be saved to a file.

 ___path___ Leads to the key that will have its value be returned as a json formatted string.